 • Progressing organisation wide work streams (such as the Equalities Strategy) I have a degree in English Literature (Cardiff University)

 Learning and Development Manager / Quality Manager

 I started with The Action Group in 1994 as a Casual Worker and became a Support Worker, then Team Leader before ending up in the Learning and Development department.
-I spent many years here before joining Helen Walton in the newly formed Quality Department.
+I spent many years here before joining the newly formed Quality Department.
 While still in that role, I jointly took over the day to day management of the Learning and Development department with Louise Brunton.
 In my Learning and Development role, I work in a team to organise and deliver a range of training courses, development supports and SVQs to all staff in the organisation.
 This is done through traditional classroom methods as well as in small team groups or 1:1.
 In my Quality role I work with staff teams and managers as part of a problem solving and discovery approach when errors or issues become evident.
 I also play a part in the development of organisational policy and key quality systems.